 To satisfy employee minimum statutory tax withholding requirements for nonvested share awards that vest, the Company withholds and retires a portion of the vesting common shares, unless an employee elects to pay cash.
-In the first quarter of fiscal 2013, the Company withheld 41,812 common shares with a total value of \$0.6 million.
+In the 26 weeks ended June 30, 2013, the Company withheld 41,812 common shares with a total value of \$0.6 million.
 This amount is presented as a cash outflow from financing activities in the accompanying interim unaudited condensed consolidated statements of cash flows.